jrcichra/rpi-zfs-root/README.md

 rastank/ubuntu/var/log                                                                               17.7M  25.9G     2.69M  /var/log
 rastank/ubuntu/var/spool                                                                              232K  25.9G      120K  /var/spool
 ```
+(Replace Ubuntu with Manjaro or whatever you prefer)

 If you use docker, having `/var/lib/docker` as a zfs filesystem (probably with snapshots off) will default it to using the zfs driver for managing volumes.

 Continuing with the guide, I ran this apt install: `sudo apt-get install pv di dialog` to get some insight into the next tar copy.
+(Manjaro just needs `pacman -S pv`

 We're ready to copy our filesystem off of the ext4 parition onto our zfs dataset, which should be mounted at /mnt/rastank.
 Run this to copy it:

 ```
 (cd /; sudo tar cf - --one-file-system . ) | pv -p -bs $( sudo du -sxm --apparent-size / | cut -f1 )m | (sudo tar -xp -C /mnt/rastank)
 ```
-You might get an error about snapcraft, just ignore it.
+You might get an error about snapcraft on Ubuntu, just ignore it.
 I haven't tested snapcraft but I'm sure a reinstall would do the trick.

 Remove the fstab entry for the ext4 / partition (it actually works with this in but it's good practice): `vi /mnt/rastank/etc/fstab`

-Make sure zfs is in our initramfs (should be from our apt install earlier): `lsinitramfs /boot/initrd.img-5.4.0-1008-raspi | grep bin/z`
+Make sure zfs is in our initramfs (should be from our apt install earlier): `lsinitramfs /boot/initrd.img-5.4.0-1008-raspi | grep bin/z`.
+For Manjaro, I checked with `strings *img | grep zfs` in the initramfs img in /boot.

-I added this in /boot/firmware/usercfg.txt.
+I added this in /boot/firmware/usercfg.txt only for Ubuntu.
 Not sure if it's required/matters:
 `initramfs initrd.img-5.4.0-1008-raspi followkernel`

 Your kernel might be different than mine.
 Do `uname -r` and replace (or just try without this and make a PR if it works!)

 Next we need to tell the initramfs what to do.
 This is done in cmdline.txt.
-Here's mine:
+Here's mine for Ubuntu:
 `net.ifnames=0 dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=ZFS=rastank/ubuntu rootfstype=zfs elevator=noop rootwait fixrtc plymouth.enable=0 zfs.zfs_arc_max=67108864`
+...and here's mine for Manjaro:
+`zfs=rastank/manjaro rootfstype=zfs rw rootwait console=ttyAMA0,115200 console=tty1 selinux=0 plymouth.enable=0 smsc95xx.turbo_mode=N dwc_otg.lpm_enable=0 kgdboc=ttyAMA0,115200 zfs.zfs_arc_max=67108864 elevator=noop snd-bcm2835.enable_compat_alsa=0`

 You can copy this over top of your existing cmdline.txt.
 We're telling initramfs that our root volume is of type zfs and is the dataset rastank/ubuntu (or whatever you called it)

 `reboot`.
-After a few minutes of it complaining about a missing file in /tmp, which has few hits on Google, it should continue the boot process and give a prompt + ssh access.
+On Ubuntu, after a few minutes of it complaining about a missing file in /tmp, which has few hits on Google, it should continue the boot process and give a prompt + ssh access.
 If you figure this out please open an issue or PR this guide.
+Manjaro starts without any noticiable hickups.

 If you do `df -h` you should see your new rootfs as the zfs dataset name:
 ```